 A "low" hazard rating is an indication that the hazard is either absent, is present in such a remote possibility so as to pose limited or little risk, or is not anticipated to impact the project in an adverse way.
-Areas with a low-risk determination for a particular geologic hazard generally do not require additional site-specific studies or associated mitigation practices with regard to the geologic hazard in question.
+Areas with a low-risk determination for a particular geologic hazard do not require additional site-specific studies or associated mitigation practices with regard to the geologic hazard in question.
 A "moderate" hazard rating is an indication that the hazard has the capability of adversely affecting the project at least in part, and that the conditions necessary for the geologic hazard are present in a significant, though not abundant, manner.
-Areas with a moderate-risk determination for a particular geologic hazard may require additional sitespecific studies and associated mitigation practices in the areas that have been identified as the most prone to susceptibility to the particular geologic hazard.
-A "high" hazard rating is an indication that the hazard is very capable of adversely affecting the project, that the geologic conditions pertaining to the particular hazard are present in abundance, and/or that there is geologic evidence of the hazard having occurred at the area in the historic or geologic past.
-Areas with a high-risk determination generally always require additional site-specific hazard investigations and associated mitigation practices.
+Areas with a moderate-risk determination for a particular geologic hazard may require additional site-specific studies depending on location and construction specifics as well as associated mitigation practices in the areas that have been identified as the most prone to susceptibility to the particular geologic hazard.
+A "high" hazard rating is an indication that the hazard is very capable of or currently does adversely affect the project, that the geologic conditions pertaining to the particular hazard are present in abundance, and/or that there is geologic evidence of the hazard having occurred at the area in the historic or geologic past.
+Areas with a high-risk determination always require additional site-specific hazard investigations and associated mitigation practices where the location and construction specifics are directly impacted by the hazard.
 For areas with a high-risk geologic hazard, simple avoidance is often considered.